Luca-Hu/Shopme_APP/README.md

 - 3、Category Breadcrumbs Navigation Bar:

- Shopping page will display category-breadcrumbs synchronously in the upper left corner.
-You can click the breadcrumbs to navigate quickly.
+ Shopping page will display category-breadcrumbs synchronously at the upper left corner.
+You can click on the breadcrumbs to navigate quickly.

 - 4、 Zoom Images Function In Each Product's page: